naijizhang/quotes-on-dev/README.md

 <img src="./docs/archives.png" style="width: 100%;" />

 ## Submit page
 This website allow the admin user to submit new quotes on this page.
 If the user is not logged in, the input form doesn't show up.
 The submit function is based on REST Api.
 A nonce can be generated to make sure the security.
 It uses 'post' method to send message.
+If a quote post is submited the website can show a success message to user and hide the input form.

 <img src="./docs/submit-logged-in.png" style="width: 100%;" />